Cary Child Support Attorneys

 How Illinois Courts Calculate Child Support

-Illinois courts account for several factors when determining who should pay child support and how much.
+Illinois courts use several factors when determining who should pay child support and in what amount.

 These factors include, but are not limited to, the following: